-There are many different achievements that can qualify for an ARCOM.
+There are many different achievements that can qualify for an Army Commendation Medal.
 Ultimately, it is up to the O-6 Commander to determine what they will require.

 For exceptional meritorious service while serving a Supply Sergeant with A Company, 735th Quartermaster Battalion from 1 October 2008 to 3 January 2011.
 SSG Smith maintained 100% accountability of 416 different MTOE items valued at $7.5 million.
 He helped the unit deploy to Iraq and return with zero equipment losses.
 In addition, he helped the unit receive the Army Supply of Excellence Award.
 This reflects great duty upon SSG Smith, his unit, and the United States Army.